|

 SPEECH GIVEN BY MAYOR ROBERT LEACH 08/10/2002.

-In the early days of Magnolia, keeping the peace was entrusted to a
+In the early days of Magnolia, keeping the peace was entrusted to a part-time

-part-time town marshal or constable.
+town marshal or constable.
 Some of the earliest were Nick Mihal,

-Emmett 'Skinny Joe' Joseph, William Joseph, Louis Farber, Ernest Linard, Bob
+Emmett 'Skinny Joe' Joseph, William Joseph, Louis Farber, Ernest Linard, Bob McDonald, Eli Oleich,

-McDonald, Eli Oleich, Lou Chaddocker, Charlie Kemp and Joseph Foster.
-Louis
+Lou Chaddocker, Charlie Kemp and Joseph Foster.

-Following that the police department was established, with Nick Mihal being
+ballot.
+Following that the police department was established, with Nick Mihal being the first appointed police chief.

 The original jail was a small outbuilding with barred windows believed to